(0 | 0 Reviews)

 Tips & Secrets

-• Using raw peanuts in the dal is mandatory for achieving the most professional-grade authentic texture and flavor crunch.
+• Using raw peanuts in the dal is mandatory for achieving the most authentic texture and flavor crunch.

-• Ensuring the dal is boiling vigorously before adding dhokli provides the absolute secret to achieving superior professional-grade non-sticky dumplings.
+• Ensuring the dal is boiling vigorously before adding dhokli provides the absolute secret to achieving superior non-sticky dumplings.

-• The addition of a little kokum instead of lemon juice provides the essential professional-grade traditional tangy-dark lift.
+• The addition of a little kokum instead of lemon juice provides the essential traditional tangy-dark lift.

 Nutritional Information(Per 1 large bowl (350g))